But such thinking is hard to find. No matter the extent

-to which scientists will admit organic "building blocks" of
+to which scientists welcome organic building blocks of

-life is assumed to have arisen, the broth remains unchallenged as the
+life is presumed to have arisen, that broth remains unchallenged as the

-essential womb of the first Earthly cells.
+womb of the first living cells.
 A nascent geocentrism

-seems to lurk in the minds of men.
-The new research on protostellar chemistry
+lurks in the minds of men.
+But new research in astrochemistry

 British astronomer Sir Fred Hoyle.